SteveLongoria/hexo-blog/source/_posts/should-you-use-medium-business-blog.md

 I used to advocate for just using [Medium](https://medium.com) for your business blog so you have less stuff to maintain and so you can just focus on your product and sales.
 I was convinced partly by [Jason Fried's article here](https://m.signalvnoise.com/signal-v--noise-moves-to-medium/) on why he switched Basecamp's blogging over to Medium.

 I've completely changed my mind over the past 2 years, however.
-I now regret not starting with my own blog from day one and here's why:
+I now regret not starting with my own business blog from day one and here's why:

 ## Reason #1